Climdyn/qgs/documentation/source/files/technical/configuration.rst

 We describe here the modules used to configure the model.
 Please read the :ref:`files/user_guide:User guide` to learn how to use them.

-.. automodule:: params.params
+.. automodule:: qgs.params.params
     :show-inheritance:
     :members:

-.. automodule:: basis.base
+.. automodule:: qgs.basis.base
     :show-inheritance:
     :members:

-.. automodule:: basis.fourier
+.. automodule:: qgs.basis.fourier
     :show-inheritance:
     :members:

-.. automodule:: params.parameter
+.. automodule:: qgs.params.parameter
     :show-inheritance:
     :members: